 British father released from Iranian jail after US prisoner swap

+Family ‘overjoyed’ British father released from Iranian jail in US prisoner swap

 Morad Tahbaz’s flight to freedom said to be in the air heading to Doha as part of $6 billion exchange

-A British man is one of five detainees being flown out of Iran on Monday in a $6 billion (£4.8 billion) prisoner swap.
+The family of a British man being flown out of Iran on Monday in a $6 billion (£4.8 billion) prisoner swap have spoken of their joy at his release after six years in captivity.

 Wildlife conservationist Morad Tahbaz, 66, who also holds Iranian citizenship, was taken back into custody at the notorious Evin prison in Tehran on the same day as charity worker Nazanin Zaghari-Ratcliffe was released back to the UK.